kjergens/SecretDecoder/README.md

 ### Initiative (5 points)
 You can also encode images!
 The images in this project were encoded by a program that switched all the x,y coordinates, e.g. 0.646,2.49 became 2.49,0.646.

-1. Open the secret images included in this project.
+1. Open the secret images included in this project. ((Control-click on secret_image1.svg, Open With, Other..., Internal Web Browser, select the 2 check boxes, select OK.
+Now all the images will open in a new tab.))

 2. Run ImageDecoder.java.